DakJaniels/FancyActionBarPlus/README.md

 #### Timer Fade

 * Delay timer fade (default: ON) – Allow the timer label to display 0 for a set duration as a reminder that the ability has expired
-* Fade delay (default: 2 seconds) – duration to keep the 0 timer if “Delay timer fade” is on
+* Fade delay (default: 2 seconds) – duration to keep the 0 timer if "Delay timer fade" is on

 #### Duration Display Decimals

 * Enable timer decimals (default: Expire) – Options: Always; will always display decimals for the ability timer.
 Expire; show ability timer decimals when abilities are near expiration.
-* Decimals threshold – (default: 2 seconds) the time remaining thresholds below which abilities will display decimals if “Enable timer decimals” is set to “expire”
+* Decimals threshold – (default: 2 seconds) the time remaining thresholds below which abilities will display decimals if "Enable timer decimals" is set to "expire"

 #### Display Changes for Expiring Effects

-Expiring timer threshold (default: 2 seconds) – timers will be considered “expiring” and change to display decimals, or change their highlight color, when they fall below the selected amount of seconds remaining if their individual settings are enabled.
+Expiring timer threshold (default: 2 seconds) – timers will be considered "expiring" and change to display decimals, or change their highlight color, when they fall below the selected amount of seconds remaining if their individual settings are enabled.

 #### Timer Text

-* Change expiring timer text color (default: ON) – change the timer text color when the ability timer is below the “Expiring timer threshold” value.
+* Change expiring timer text color (default: ON) – change the timer text color when the ability timer is below the "Expiring timer threshold" value.
 * Select timer text color for expiring effect (default: Yellow)

 #### Highlight

-* Change expiring timer highlight color (default: OFF) – when enabled the ability highlight will change color when the effect duration is below the “Expiring timer threshold” value
+* Change expiring timer highlight color (default: OFF) – when enabled the ability highlight will change color when the effect duration is below the "Expiring timer threshold" value
 * Select highlight color for expiring effects (default: Red)

 ### ABILITY CONFIGURATION